 Old Walls in Teignmouth

 It’s thought that vines have been grown here in Teignmouth for more than 2,000 years, with the Romans being the first to take advantage of the south-facing slopes and well-drained soil.

 You can book wine tours at Old Walls all year round.
 As well as finding out about production and having a guided tasting, lunch is provided in the vineyard’s Regent’s Bistro.

-Tours can be booked every Friday and Saturday, and every first and third Sunday of the month between April and the end of September.
-Between October and March tours run every Friday, Saturday and Sunday.
+Tours can be booked for every Friday and Saturday and every first and third Sunday of the month between April and the end of September.
+Between October and March, tours run every Friday, Saturday and Sunday.

 Huxbear in Newton Abbot

-One of the unique things about this Devon vineyard is that it is fully off grid and all power is produced on site, mostly from renewables.
-All its wines are vegan.
+One of the unique things about this Devon vineyard is that it is fully off-grid, and all power is produced on-site, mostly from renewables – and all of its wines are vegan.

 You can read more about life on this Devon vineyard in the owner’s regular Devon Life column.